Model tiers

 - Good for: simple questions, quick lookups, casual use

 This is the default tier.
 It works on most modern devices with WebGPU support.
+No $ZERO needed.

 Pro — Dolphin Mistral 7B